webcrumbs/javascript-crumbs-slides/chapters/built-ins/Readme.md

 3. the array object itself

 - - -
-# Built-ins

-## Array methods
+## Array

 ### `every(iterator, scope)`

-Runs the given function on every item in the array and returns `true` if the function returns `true` for every item.
+Runs the given function on every item in the array
+and returns `true` if the function returns `true` for every item.

 ```js
 var numbers = [1,2,3,4,5,4,3,2,1];